osiweb/unified_retro_keyboard/hardware/interface-ascii/README.md

 module wires them into the matrix via D21, D22, and D23, respectively.
 For keyboards with no separately wired keys, these diodes may be omitted.

-### Resistors R1, R2, R5
-These resistors provide current limiting for up to three keyboard LEDs.
-If no keyboard LEDs are installed, then these resistors can be ommitted.